evmn/dpt-rp1-py/README.md

  The default upload path is `Document/`, you only need to specify DPT-RP1 folder if you want upload to other folder.
  - Download File: `dptrp1 pull dptrp1/file.pdf local/path/`
  - Delete File: `dptrp1 rm dptrp1/file.pdf`
+ - Delete Folder: `dptrp1 rm tmp/`
  - Make New Folder: `dptrp1 mkdir dptrp1/folder/`

-There seems no way to delete folder and change file name.
+There seems no way to change file/folder name.

 ### Registering the DPT-RP1